pinely-international/tama/README.md

 This documentation built to be read from top to bottom in one go, gradually introducing you the library and its abilities and eventually you should understand 100% of Proton.

-_I know "Proton" is already used for many things, but I wasn't able to come up with a more unique name :(_
+_"Proton" is already used for many things, but I wasn't able to come up with a more unique name :(_

 ## Motivation